-We provide two formats for your Knowledge Pack: Binary and Library.
-The binary format will build a package that is ready to flash to your device and includes the predefined output methods listed in the widget (for our demo this will be BLE).
+We provide three formats for your Knowledge Pack: Binary, Library, and Source.
+The binary format will build a package that is ready to flash to your device and includes the predefined output methods listed in the widget.

 Set the Format to Binary

-More on Library format: If you have your own application and want to integrate a Knowledge Pack to build application specific non-AI features (LEDS, GPIO, ADC, DAC), then download the library format.
+More on Library and Source formats: If you have your own application and want to integrate a Knowledge Pack to build application specific non-AI features (LEDS, GPIO, ADC, DAC), then download the library or source format.
 This allows you to make calls directly to the Knowledge Pack API from your application.
-We will not be going into this during the quick start guide, but if you want to know more about library files see the tutorial: Building a Knowledge Pack Library.
+We will not be going into this during the quick start guide, but if you want to know more about library or source formats see the tutorial: Building a Knowledge Pack Library.

 Click Download to build your Knowledge Pack and download it to your computer